 Starting off in La Fortuna Costa Rica, my absolute favorite town in the country so far.
 From the colorful little town area itself to the hot spring resorts and the variety of wildlife tours available, it’s such an exciting spot!

 Packed with volcanos, Costa Rica is so famous for its hot springs because the geothermal activity in the ground naturally heats these pools.
 These hot springs help relieve stress, clean your skin, and relax your muscles.

 You can either visit one of the natural pools or stay at one of the hot spring resorts.
+I stayed at Paradise Hot Springs and loved it!
 The resort pools are man-made but filled with naturally heated geothermal water as well.